vault27/Foundation/ssl.md

 In order to provide the server name, clients MAY include an extension of type "server_name" in the (extended) client hello.
 - The payload in the SNI extension can now be encrypted in TLS1.3
 - **SNI can be changed by client to bypass security policies, so it is very important to check server certificate not only SNI**
 - All policies on NGWF and SSL decryptors are based on SNI or Server certificate, Server certificate is more accurate source.
 In TLS 1.3 it is encrypted.
-So it is more difficult to understand what to decrypt and what not.
+So it is more difficult to understand what to decrypt and what not
 - Also, reverse DNS lookup may help
 - Correct application identification is only possible with decryption: gmail site is signed by Google cert and you will not be able to understand what it is exactly without decryption